Chamblee store owners and an Atlanta jewelry dealer help authorities find millions in stolen precious stones.

 Ernie Suggs staff writer, jewelers find a real gem: Chamblee store owners and an Atlanta jewelry dealer help authorities find: millions in stolen precious stones.., 01-16-1998, pp d01.

-Appointments Available · Walk-ins Welcome · Immediate Payment
+Appointments Available · Please call for appointment · Immediate Payment